DAVENJAGI/HBnB_clone/README.md

 *This is a file in the root of the repository basically giving a brief description of what the repository contains.

             ******calculator.py******
-*This is a file containing pycodestyle compliant code.
+ *This is a file containing pycodestyle compliant code that does simple math calculations.

             ******console.py******
 *This is a file in the root of the repository that contains the code for commandline interpreter for the python project, basically a shell like interpreter used to manage the whole project during the development and during the mintenance of the code.